|Posted on:||Tuesday, 5th November, 2019|

 The conference promises to highlight new research findings and evidence, methodologies and tools that can be used to inform policy and practice, and so improve life for people with disabilities in the world’s poorest places.

-Follow CBM UK at the conference on Twitter #ICED19
+Follow CBM UK at the conference on Twitter (open link in new tab) #ICED19